HelpMe-Pls/Life-Engineering/Frontend/Frameworks/Next.md

 - A layout is UI that is **shared** between multiple pages.
 On navigation, layouts preserve state, remain interactive, *and do not re-render*.
 Layouts can also be [nested](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#nesting-layouts).
 > The `app` directory **must** include a [root layout](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#root-layout-required).
 It's a SC by default and ***cannot*** be set to a CC.
 The root layout is **implicitly implemented** when you define its `children` (same for `template.js`).
 - A [template](https://nextjs.org/docs/app/building-your-application/routing/pages-and-layouts#templates) is a smaller version of layout (i.e. included in the `children` of `layout.js` and wraps the `page.js` for that route and everything nested below).
 It *creates a **new instance*** for each of their children on navigation, which means state is ***not** preserved*, and effects are re-synchronized.
-- To omit a specific folder name from the URL segment or to create multiple root layouts, use [route groups](https://nextjs.org/docs/app/building-your-application/routing/route-groups#examples).
+- To omit a specific folder name from the URL segment or to create multiple root layouts, use [route groups](https://nextjs.org/docs/app/building-your-application/routing/route-groups#examples) (wrap the folder name in a pair of parentheses).
 Use the `_` prefix to omit a folder [and all of its subfolders](https://nextjs.org/docs/app/building-your-application/routing/colocation#private-folders) out of routing.
 - To access route segments, you can use [`useSelectedLayoutSegment()`](https://nextjs.org/docs/app/api-reference/functions/use-selected-layout-segment) or [`useSelectedLayoutSegments()`](https://nextjs.org/docs/app/api-reference/functions/use-selected-layout-segments) in a CC.

 ### Navigation
-- You can use [`usePathname()`](https://nextjs.org/docs/app/api-reference/functions/use-pathname#returns) to read the current URL's path.
+- You can use [`usePathname()`](https://nextjs.org/docs/app/api-reference/functions/use-pathname#returns) to get the current URL's path.
 - For complex route behaviors (e.g. refresh, back, forward,...), use [`useRouter()`](https://nextjs.org/docs/app/api-reference/functions/use-router).
 For [redirecting](https://nextjs.org/docs/app/api-reference/functions/redirect#redirect).
 - [[Next#getStaticPaths |getStaticPaths()]] is replaced with [`generateStaticParams()`](https://nextjs.org/docs/app/api-reference/functions/generate-static-params).
 - Prefetching is a way to preload a route in the background before it's visited.
 The rendered result of prefetched routes is added to the router's client-side cache.